What’s new? Nothing and everything. The future is now.

-So it’s with a tangle of feelings — a good tangle, like sugar winding into cotton candy — that I come to share my exciting news with you, lovely readers whom I miss and adore.
+So it’s with a tangle of feelings — a good tangle, like sugar winding into cotton candy — that I come to share my exciting news with you, lovely readers whom I’ve missed.
 Not a day goes by that I don’t think about this blog and how to stage my umpteenth comeback.
-You’ll be happy to know I’m putting to use my newly acquired multi-tasking skills with comeback, news and regular Gunmetal Geisha sidetracking all in one post.
+You’ll be happy to know I’m putting to use my newly acquired multi-tasking skills with said comeback, good news and regular Gunmetal Geisha sidetracking all in one post.
 Yes, yes, the exciting news is a bit further below — it wouldn’t be Gunmetal Geisha without a fussy (but charming!) preamble.

-Nearly three years ago I came your way with this blog announcing, “I want to work for myself and I want to write.”
+Nearly three years ago I came your way for the first time with this blog and announced, “I want to work for myself and I want to write.”

-I gave you a brief history and where I meant to go with the blog.
-I talked about failure some, called myself a dancing monkey and foretold the future:
+I recounted a brief history, and told you where I meant to go with the blog.
+I also talked about failure some, called myself a dancing monkey and foretold the future: